CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: CmnRec

 \subsection{Framework}

-The core idea of chunk-based memory neural network is formed on a specific sequence partitioning rule\footnote{We will describe this rule later.}, where it first divides the close items into different chunks by order, and then writes these chunks into memory.
-Suppose the memory slot number of the MNR is $M$, and the length of the sequence is $T$.
-The whole sequence $x_{1:T}$ will be divided into $M$ subsequences $x_{1:t_1}$, $x_{t_1:t_2}$,..., $x_{t_{M-1}:t_M}$ ($t_M = T$) .
-The controller hidden states $\boldsymbol{h}$ corresponding to these $M$ subsequences will be chunked $M$ times.
-The time corresponding to the future end of subsequences are the chunk time $t_1,t_2,...,t_M$.
+The basic idea of chunk-based memory neural network is formed on a specific sequence partitioning rule (described in section \ref{sec:chunk-implementation}), where it first divides the close items into different chunks by order, and then writes these chunks into memory.
+Suppose the memory slot number of the MNR is $m$, and the length of the sequence is $T$.
+The whole sequence $x_{1:T}$ will be divided into $m$ subsequences $x_{1:t_1}$, $x_{t_1:t_2}$,..., $x_{t_{m-1}:t_m}$ ($t_m = T$), where $t_1,t_2,...,t_m$ are chunk time.
+The controller hidden states $\boldsymbol{h}$ corresponding to these $m$ subsequences will be chunked $m$ times.